bminard/vagrant_boxes/README.rst

 On the host, run::

-        > make install all BOX_NAME=foo
+        > make install all BOX_NAME=foo-centos-x86_64 PACKER_TEMPLATE=centos.json PACKER_VARS=centos-x86_64-vars.json

-BOX_NAME defines a prefix to the Vagrant box name.
-The remainder of the name identifies the operating system and architecture.
+where

+ - BOX_NAME identifies the Vagrant box.
+ - PACKER_TEMPLATE identifies the Packer template used to generate the Vagrant box.
+ - PACKER_VARS identifies the Packer variables requried by PACKER_TEMPLATE.

+The above make command creates the Vagrant box foo-centos-x86_64_virtualbox.box--a Vagrant box relying on Virtual Box as a provider.

 -----
 Using